 SF-Marin Food Bank

-FreeFood.Org has an expansive list of both grocery and hot meal distributions
+Hosts a list of both grocery and hot meal distributions.
+These resources are listed by county.

-Also of note, many California Certified Farmer’s Markets offer a matching program for benefits - if you receive food benefits they can offer vouchers to be used at the Farmer’s Market for a variety of fresh and prepared goods.
+Many California Certified Farmer’s Markets offer a matching program for benefits - if you receive food benefits, the benefits program can offer vouchers to be used at the Farmer’s Market for a variety of fresh and prepared goods.

 KeepFoodSafe.Org